Last Modified: 25 Feb 2014

 - Beijing by Bike Urban Adventure - CNY480

-Beijing Rainbow Hotel (2 nts)
+Beijing Rainbow Hotel or similar (2 nts)

 Day 3 Great Wall